qureai/qureai.github.io/_posts/2019-03-11-average-brain-ventricular-cranial-vault-volumes.md

 </tr>
 </table>

-To study lateral ventricular and cranial vault volume variation across the population, we have randomly selected 14,153 scans from our database.
+To study lateral ventricular and cranial vault volume variation across the population, we randomly selected 14,153 scans from our database.
 This selection contained only 208 scans with hydrocephalus reported by the radiologist.
-Since we want to study ventricle volume variation in patients with hydrocephalus, we have added 1314 additional scans reported with 'hydrocephalus'.
-We have excluded those scans for which age/gender metadata were not available.
+Since we wanted to study ventricle volume variation in patients with hydrocephalus, we added 1314 additional scans reported with 'hydrocephalus'.
+We excluded those scans for which age/gender metadata were not available.
 In total, our analysis dataset contained 15223 scans whose demographic characteristics are shown in the table below.

 <table class="table">